IGS/gEAR/docs/Documentation/gEARWiki.md

 gene lists can be created manually, via upload, or directly from analysis outputs:
 * **Manually/ via upload:**
-Open the gene list manager by clicking on your username in the top right of the page and selecting gene list Manager.
+Open the gene list manager by clicking Gene Lists on the navigation panel on the left side of the page.
 The gene list Manager follows a similar layout as the dataset explorer where you can search for other public or private gene lists.
-To create a new cart, click on the create new cart button on the left side of the window.
+To create a new list, click on the create new gene list button on the left side of the window.
 To upload from a file, choose the upload gene list option and select the file you wish to upload (file must be comma or space separated gene symbols).
 To add genes (either by copy/paste or manual entry, choose paste gene list.
 In addition to the genes you wish to add, give the list a name, description, and select the organism and privacy you wish for the cart (gene lists are private by default).

 * **More information coming soon on weighted gene lists**